DeclanChidlow/vale.rocks/src/posts/open-source-entitlement.md

 4. Use proper channels: Don't spam developers on their personal social media or email if they've established official support channels.
 They have lives and a right to switch off.
 5. Contribute where possible: Consider fixing small bugs yourself or improving documentation if you have the skills.

-Even if you are paying or donating, still ensure you remember the person. **Money doesn't substitute manners.**
+Even if you are paying or donating, still ensure you remember the human. **Money doesn't substitute manners.**

 ## Making Improvements

 There is unwarranted entitlement surrounding open-source software, and that isn't acceptable.
-If you'd like to help do something about it, you can help by calling people out and standing up for maintainers when the situation arises (though take care to do it in a respectful manner).
+If you'd like to help do something about it, you can call people out and stand up for maintainers when the situation arises (though take care to do so in a respectful manner).
 Educate, don't ridicule.
-You could also consider a financial contribution, reaching out to show gratitude, setting realistic expectations yourself, and defining proper boundaries if you're a maintainer.
+You could also consider a financial contribution, reaching out to show gratitude, and setting realistic expectations for yourself while defining proper boundaries if you're a maintainer.

+If you're inclined to contribute, do not uncritically regurgitate AI slop at maintainers.
+Sending an AI-generated pull request or opening an AI-generated issue [isn't helpful](/micros/20250428-1129) if the maintainer could get the exact same results with a simple prompt themself.

+It feels good to contribute to open-source projects, but that goodness should come from making genuine, honest improvements, not taking shortcuts that actively negatively impact the very projects you're intending to aid.

 ---